My Treasure…My Pleasure

 I tried your porotta receipe one changed I made is I add a egg to it.
 It came out good.
 Even I got the layers.
 I am from Trivandrum, where porotta is common.
 I only eat porotta in my life for first time I made it and came good.

-17. Dr Arun Isloor Says:
+17. Dr Arun Isloor said

 Hi Anita